Stuart Town, New South Wales: History

 The area now known as Stuart Town lies within the traditional lands of the Wiradjuri people.

-The village was formerly called Ironbark and was established following the discovery of gold in the area in the early 1850s with the heyday of gold mining being in the late 1850s and 1860s.
+The village was formerly called Ironbark and was established following the discovery of gold in the area in the early 1850s with the heyday of gold mining being in the late 1850s and 1860s, including numerous Chinese goldseekers.
 The gold attracted bushrangers to the area.

 It was renamed Stuart Town in 1879—with the arrival of the Main Western railway from Sydney—after Sir Alexander Stuart.

 Gold mining in the area was revived, from 1899 and during first decade of the 20th century, when gold dredge mining of the nearby Macquarie River bed and sediments was carried out.

 It has benefitted from its proximity to Lake Burrendong.

 Stuart Town is often claimed to be the birthplace of the former New South Wales Premier Sir Robert Askin.
 In fact, he was born at Glebe in Sydney, but he did spend much of his childhood at Stuart Town.

 Its original name, Ironbark, is used in the Banjo Paterson poem "The Man from Ironbark".
 It conducts an annual Man from Ironbark Festival.